Table of Contents

 For example, if you didn’t trim your shrubs and trees at the end of the year, February is a good time to go ahead and take care of that before spring hits.
 You want to get rid of the previous years growth, and get them ready for the new year.
 When you call your professional landscape crew out in February, you may also want to get them to scalp the yard.
 This is basically taking your grass down to the dirt.
 Because your grass stays dormant inside the soil, it’s best to take off the previous years grass before the new grass starts to sprout.

 All in all, even though there are a lot of times through out the year when you may need to invest in your landscape, I find February to be one of the most productive times to invest in landscape maintenance.
+However, I would suggest at least researching the different landscape maintenance types that are available to you.

 Once you have assembled your ideas in a folder and studied them, you will want to draw out the area you are working with on a piece of paper.
 A simple drawing, nothing too complicated.
 Then you can begin to plan out how things could go in each flower bed.

-One of the fun things I always suggest is to draw out the area and make a bunch of copies.
+One of the fun things I always suggest is to draw out the area and make a bunch of of copies.
 Then you can place a bunch of plants in the drawn out bed using symbols that represent each plant, of course, since you have copies, you can do this as many times as you like until you have the look you are wanting.

 Be sure to check the height and growth rate of what your planting, you don’t want to plant a short plant behind a tall plant.
+This will also give you a good idea about the different landscape maintenance types you will want to consider.

 Never underestimate the power of experience.
 In any profession it’s always better to find a mentor of some kind and pay attention.
 The reason they say this is because you can bypass years of mistakes, and growth time if you listen to someone with experience.
 In a way, when you hire a professional you are buying time, as much as you are any landscape product.
 A landscape professional can give you the right advice, the right plant, the correct ground cover based on your exact situation.